As an affiliate, we earn from qualifying purchases made on our website.

 The downside is that when you increase the compression rating, the ball will get firmer.
 Some golfers don’t like hitting firm balls because it can almost feel like you’re hitting rocks.

-This is where the 5 piece ball comes into play.
+This is where the 5 piece golf balls come into play.

 As of writing this, the only 5 piece ball is made by Taylormade.
 The TP5 and TP5x have a lot of the same characteristics as other 4 piece balls, but they have a softer feel to them.